EASEA/easea/examples/regression-network/README.txt

   $ easea -cuda_gp regression.ez
   $ cmake . && cmake --build . --config Release

-To test it:
+To test it without communications:
   $ ./regression

-To test network communications
+To test it with network communications:
   $ ./cmd.sh regression

 To clean easea related file: